sagemath/trac_to_gh/Issue 3432.md

 # Issue 3432: MPolynomial_libsingular does not have a degrees method.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3432

 Original creator: mhansen